MPhil in International Relations

 The allocation of graduate supervision for this course is the responsibility of the Department of Politics and International Relations and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Supervisors are usually selected from the academic staff within the Department of Politics and International Relations.
 Under exceptional circumstances a supervisor may be found outside the Department of Politics and International Relations.

 You will be assigned an academic supervisor who will advise and guide you as you progress through the different stages of your MPhil studies.
-Students can expect to meet with their supervisor approximately three times each term.
+Students can expect to meet with their supervisor around three times each term.

 Assessment